 Take action immediately

-It’s important to keep the dialogue cooperative rather than aggressive – a polite and amiable phone call is a good place to start.
+It’s important to keep the dialogue cooperative rather than aggressive – a polite and amiable phone call or email is a good place to start.
 Their reasons for missing payment may be short-term, allowing you to help them get through their arrears, stomp out the prospect of long-term issues, and gain the respect and loyalty of the tenant in the process.
-Ultimately, you are looking to reach a reasonable and mutual agreement with your tenant.
+Ultimately, you’re looking to reach a reasonable and mutual agreement with your tenant.
 There’s no need for these conversations to become awkward or unamicable, think of them as opportunities to build relationships, rather than damage them.

 Discuss short-term solutions

-If the reasons for your tenant falling into arrears is only temporary, then it is reasonable to negotiate a short-term solution (assuming that you both maintain a good working relationship).
+If the reasons for your tenant falling into arrears is only temporary, then it’s reasonable to negotiate a short-term solution (assuming that you both maintain a good working relationship).
 Often, the tenant will be happy to figure out an alternative repayment plan that takes into account their financial situation for the moment, thus securing both the recovery of their arrears and the preservation of their tenancy agreement.
 For example, this could take the form of a reduced rent while their situation improves followed by an increased rent that makes up for the missed payments – ultimately, it depends greatly on the circumstances.

-In some cases, the tenant in arrears will be unable meet their payments with their own money due to a loss of income or existing debts.
-If tenants in this situation are still willing continue their tenancy and get out of arrears, it may be worth asking them whether they have considered making the most of housing support and government benefits.
+In some cases, the tenant in arrears will be unable to meet their payments with their own money, due to a loss of income or existing debts.
+If tenants in this situation are still willing to continue their tenancy and get out of arrears, it may be worth asking them whether they have considered making the most of housing support and government benefits.
 Your tenant may already be receiving some form of state benefit or have an application for their benefits pending approval.
-Such benefits may ultimately help your tenant with their rent payments, so it’s worth asking them whether or not they’re willing to use correct their rent arrears with the use of housing support.
+Such benefits may ultimately help your tenant with their rent payments, so it’s worth asking them whether or not they’re willing to correct their rent arrears with the use of housing support.

-Tenants who have not previously used or considered state benefits may be encouraged to assess their options and discover what kind of support is available to them.
+Tenants who haven’t previously used or considered state benefits may be encouraged to assess their options and discover what kind of support is available to them.
 There are several ways of checking eligibility for housing benefits, such as the Citizens Advice Bureau or the Government’s online benefits calculator.
 Such resources could be the key to solving your tenant’s financial trouble and ensuring the recovery of your rent payments.
 Tenants will be required to disclose information about their outgoings, savings, earnings, and existing benefits in order to discern which state support they are eligible for.
 Just remember that these issues could be considered sensitive by tenants, and landlords should be respectful in their approach.
-If the tenant does not want to discuss or consider state benefits, avoid pushing them any further.
+If the tenant doesn’t want to discuss or consider state benefits, avoid pushing them any further.

 If a guarantor has been named in the tenancy agreement, they can act as a back-up in the event that your tenant does not pay their rent.
 The third party who is acting as the guarantor (usually a UK homeowner with a sustainable income) can then cover the tenant for their missed rent payment as per their legal agreement with the landlord.
 If you haven’t received outstanding rent 14 days after it’s due, send your tenant a letter explaining that if you don’t receive the funds you’ll have to take the matter further.
 Send a similar letter to the guarantor explaining the situation.

 Although guarantors are agreed upon in order to help prevent rent arrears and a loss of profit, they should be considered a last resort after the above negotiations – a ‘plan B’.
 Update the guarantor on your tenant’s financial situation (in writing) and remind them of their legal agreement as specified in the initial contract.
 The exact amount and terms of payment will depend on the situation, whether it’s a bulk sum or an extended payment plan.
 Ultimately, the priority should be settling on an agreement that is comfortable and efficient for both you and the guarantor in question.